John Dobson (architect): The Royal Arcade

 In 1830, the Newcastle City Council rejected Richard Grainger’s proposed corn exchange on a site at the bottom of Pilgrim Street, opposite Mosley Street.
-Grainger then built a Dobson-designed shopping arcade on the site, completed in 1832.
-Modeled after an elegant London shopping arcade, it had two office blocks, one facing Pilgrim Street and the other Manor Chare.
+Grainger then built a Dobson-designed shopping arcade on the site, known as the Royal Arcade, completed in 1832.
+Modelled after an elegant London shopping arcade, it had two office blocks facing Pilgrim Street and Manor Chare.
 The two were connected by a narrow block that formed the arcade.
-The arcade’s front façade had six fluted Corinthian columns, and its interior was 250 ft long with an arched Grecian-style ceiling with several domed skylights.
+The arcade's front façade had six fluted Corinthian columns, and its interior was 250 ft long with an arched Grecian-style ceiling with several domed skylights.
 Although elegant, the Royal Arcade was not a commercial success.
-It was located too far from the town centre’s main shopping areas.
+It was located too far from the town centre's main shopping areas.
 Demolition was considered as early as the 1880s, but the arcade survived until the 1960s.

 Eldon Square

 In 1824, Richard Grainger commissioned Dobson to produce designs for Eldon Square.
-Dobson’s clean Grecian-inspired design had three two and story terraces facing a central square.
+Dobson's clean Grecian-inspired design had three two and story terraces facing a central square.
 The east and west terraces had 27 bays of windows, and the north terrace had 39 bays.
 The first floors had continuous cast-iron balconies with Grecian honeysuckle decoration.
 Giant Doric pilasters at the end of each terrace were faced with finely cut ashlar, more elegant and clean than the stucco used extensively in London at the time.
 Only the east terrace survives, as the other two were demolished by 1973 for the Eldon Square Shopping Centre.

 Grainger Market

 Grainger's plans for the development of Newcastle town centre involved the demolition of the existing flesh market.
-Grainger therefore offered to build a new meat market and vegetable market.
-The meat market was placed between two of the new streets, Grainger Street and Clayton Street, and the vegetable market was placed on the west side of Clayton Street.
+Grainger, therefore, offered to build a new meat market and vegetable market.
+The meat market was placed between two new streets, Grainger Street and Clayton Street, and the vegetable market was placed on the west side of Clayton Street.
 Both were designed by Dobson.
 The meat market had pilastered arcades, 360 windows, fanlights and wooden cornices, and four avenues each 338 ft long.
 It contained 180 butchers' shops when it opened.
 The vegetable market was given an open-plan layout, 318 ft long, 57 ft wide and 40 ft high, with a fine timber roof.
 In 1835, to celebrate the opening of the markets, a grand dinner was given in the vegetable market, with 2,000 guests and presided over by the Mayor.
-Surprisingly, in the after-dinner speeches no mention was made of Dobson.
+Surprisingly, in the after-dinner speeches, no mention was made of Dobson.

 Grey Street

 The crowning piece of Grainger's plan for the development of Newcastle was a new street leading up from Dean Street to intersect with Blackett Street.
 Originally called Upper Dean Street, it was eventually renamed Grey Street.
-Dobson was originally credited for the whole street’s design (by Pevsner for one), possibly due to his daughter's assertions.
+Dobson was originally credited for the whole street's design (by Pevsner for one), possibly due to his daughter's assertions.
 It is now believed that Dobson was responsible only for the east side from Shakespeare Street to Mosley Street, and architects from Grainger's office, John Wardle and George Walker, designed the west side.